swissbusybee/Learning-Tracker/README.md

 I'm currently interested in/excited about:

-+ Ruby & Rails
-+ Blockchain
-+ SQL & Databases
-+ Cyber Security
-+ Automation
-+ Looking forward to learning Python
++ Looking forward to starting my internship

 ----